 Installing SurfSense on Docker

 I set up SurfSense on my lab machine so I could run a self-hosted AI research agent without sending data to third parties.
-This guide shows the SurfSense installation I used with Docker, and how I got the app running, customised it and fixed the usual snags.
-I keep it hands-on and command-focused.
-Expect concrete commands, config pointers and quick checks.
+This is the Docker setup I used, along with the bits that needed fixing and the checks I ran along the way.

 Get Docker running first.
-Install Docker Engine or Docker Desktop and make sure the daemon is active on your host.
+Install Docker Engine or Docker Desktop and make sure the daemon is active on the host.
 I use a named volume so data survives upgrades.
-For a single-container run the command I use on Linux and macOS.
-Replace the image tag if you prefer a specific release.

 docker run -d -p 3000:3000 -p 8000:8000 \